- Protection and repair of balconies, terraces and haunching concrete structures and bridges.

 dura.®ﬂex may be applied with a short bristled brush, rubber squeegee, trowel or spray.

-Brush: Should be applied in three coats to provide a ﬁnal dry ﬁlm thickness of 2 mm to 3 mm on surfaces.
+Brush: Should be applied in three coats to provide a ﬁnal dry ﬁlm thickness of 2 mm to 3 mm on the surface.
 Alternate coats should be applied at right angles to each other, allowing 16 hours between coats.

 Trowel: First coat should be applied at a thickness of 1 mm to 1.5 mm using a normal trowel.
 Allow to cure for 16 hours.
 Second coat should be applied by using a notched trowel and levelled immediately by using a spiked roller.